-With the modern way of working often meaning we’re spending much more time at our desks, glued to our computer screens, the idea of a break out area is becoming increasingly attractive to employees.
+With the modern way of working often meaning we’re spending much more time at our desks, glued to our computer screens, the idea of a break out area is becoming a more familiar feature of office design.
 But why should you, as an employer, create a break out area in your office fit out?

 What is a break out area?